 Gros Ventre, aka: Ahe, A’aninin, Ahahnelin, A’ane, Atsina – Pronounced “Grow Vaunt,” the word means “big belly” in French.
-No one knows exactly why the French called them this.
 The Gros Ventre were kinfolk of the Arapaho, and called themselves A’aninin, the White Clay People.
-The Gros Ventre were probably original residents of Minnesota and North Dakota, but, as European expansion pushed them westward, the tribe migrated to Montana, where most of their descendants still live today.
+See full Article HERE.

 Hohokam – Around 400 B.C., these Indians migrated from northern Mexico and settled at a place now called Snaketown, near Phoenix, Arizona.
 This group, who lived in pit houses, wisely invented an early form of irrigation, digging canals up to ten miles in length, then damming and directing the water through rows of crops.
 They made pottery using a unique dye from the saguaro cactus.
 Their culture lasted almost 2,000 years and are most likely the ancestors of the Pima and Papago tribes.

 Hopi – The Hopi occupancy of Arizona makes it the longest authenticated history of occupation of a single area by any Native American tribe in the United States.
-The Hopi located their villages on mesas for defensive purposes but land surrounding the mesas was also utilized by clans, families, medicinal and religious purposes.
-While the majority of its land was appropriated by the federal government, they retained 9% of their original holdings which is today the Hopi Reservation.
-Encompassing some 1.6 million acres, the headquarters is at Kykotsmovi, Arizona.
-More …
+The Hopi located their villages on mesas for defensive purposes but the land surrounding the mesas was also utilized by clans, families, medicinal and religious purposes.
+See full article HERE.

 Huron – Many people today do not realize that Huron and Wyandot are the same people.
 Originally, more than a dozen Iroquoian-speaking tribes of southern Ontario, they referred to themselves as Wendat meaning “island people” or “dwellers on a peninsula.”
 Rendered variously as: Guyandot, Guyandotte, Ouendat, and Wyandotte.
 The French, however, called members of a four-tribe confederacy Huron, a derogatory name derived from their word “hure” meaning rough or ruffian.
 This has persisted as their usual name in Canada.